UCSD-SASLab/HopfReachability/README.md

 - `Hopf_cd`/`Hopf_admm`: do the optimization (coordinate descent or the alternating method of multipliers) and reinitializes to find global optimum and calls,
 - `Hopf`: evaluates the value of the Hopf formula for a given value of x and v.
 - `Hopf_minT`: finds the minimum time such that a given state is reachable and returns the optimal control
-- `plot_BRS`: will produce either scatter (fast) or contour (slow and sometimes misleading) plots, can do 2D or 3D, also can plot value function
+- `plot_nice`: will produce either scatter (fast) or contour (slow and sometimes misleading) plots, can do 2D or 3D, also can plot value function
 - `preH`, `intH`, `HJoc`: utility fn's for precomputing, integrating with precomputed data, solving the optimal control respectivley

 ## Demo